MicrosoftDocs/win32/desktop-src/DirectShow/dexter-value.md

 ---
-Description: 'Identifies a property that is to be set on a transition or effect, along with the number of distinct values that the property assumes over the duration of the transition or effect.' ms.assetid: '3b1c35cf-f1f7-4f2c-8d94-1aaae4116833'
+Description: Identifies a property that is to be set on a transition or effect, along with the number of distinct values that the property assumes over the duration of the transition or effect. ms.assetid: 3b1c35cf-f1f7-4f2c-8d94-1aaae4116833
-title: 'DEXTER\_VALUE structure'
+title: DEXTER\_VALUE structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DEXTER\_VALUE structure